 Scotland's Last Witch: Helen Duncan

-16th Nov 2023When we think of the Scottish Witch Trials, most of us probably think of Early Modern Europe: a time of printing presses, Industrial Revolutions, Protestant Reformations, and certainly no indoor plumbing.
+5th Mar 2026When we think of the Scottish Witch Trials, most of us probably think of Early Modern Europe: a time of printing presses, Industrial Revolutions, Protestant Reformations and certainly no indoor plumbing.
 Most of us don’t think of Second World War Britain.

 How it began

-It was believed that witches used magic for evil purposes, magic that came from wicked spirits or even the Devil himself.
+It was believed that these so-called witches used magic for evil purposes, magic that came from wicked spirits or even the Devil himself.

 Things change: Witchcraft Act of 1735